-I wanted to take today to discuss wheat, because I feel like it is a topic that there is a lot of confusion.
+It is time to face the elephant in the room.
+Yes, today we are going to discuss wheat.
+I feel like it is a topic that there is a lot of confusion around.
 On one hand, it is obvious that we are a wheat-loving (or obsessed?) society.
 But then you get the anti-grain dieters, who obviously include wheat in the No-No list, and the growing wheat sensitivity movement that tells us we will all be better off not eating any wheat.

 As usual, of course I fall somewhere in the middle.
 I eat wheat (I am writing this with a big bag of whole wheat flour sitting on the table by me—purely coincidence!) but I do try to be mindful of how much.
 Let’s take a minute to look at our wheat-situation.